Bourgeois Tarot: Composition

-The pack is only known today in the 54-card version needed for the game of Cego.
+This pack has the 54-cards needed for the game of Cego.
 There are 32 French-suited cards with 8 cards per suit.
 There are four court cards as in the French Bourgeois Tarot pack, but only four pip cards per suit.
-In the black suits these are the 10, 9, 8 and 7, ranking in their normal order (10 high); in the red suits they are the Ace, 2, 3 and 4, rnaking in reverse order (Ace high).
+In the black suits these are the 10, 9, 8 and 7, ranking in their normal order (10 high); in the red suits they are the Ace, 2, 3 and 4, ranking in reverse order (Ace high).
 None of the cards bear index numbers.
-The Fool depicts a minstrel and the 22 trump cards (known as Trucks or Drucks) bear everyday rural and domestic scenes.
+The Fool depicts a minstrel and the other 21 trump cards (known, like the Fool, as Trucks or Drucks) bear everyday rural and domestic scenes.